Our Disclosure

 KOHO Mastercard vs. Wealthsimple Cash: Cash Back Rewards

-With the regular KOHO Mastercard, you earn 1% cash back on gas and groceries.
+With the regular KOHO Mastercard, you earn up to 5% cash back on purchases.

-The Wealthsimple Cash Card pays 1% cash back on all purchases.
+The Wealthsimple Cash Card pays 1% cash back on purchases.

 KOHO vs. Wealthsimple Prepaid Cards: Credit Building